Zeno and the Stoics

 Steps of the Ποικίλη Στοά , located at the north-west corner of the Agora, the central square in Athens.
 The foundation of the Hellenistic Gate (which allowed access to the Agora from the north) is in the foreground.

 Zeno of Citium, late 4th to middle 3rd century BCE.
-Founded the school in about 300
+Founded the school in about 300 BCE.

 The Soul in the Adult is Reason

 After Caesar was assassinated in 44 BCE, Cicero tried but was unsuccessful in opposing Antony.
 Cicero himself was murdered not long after, but in the last years of his life, he turned to writing philosophy.
-(The dictatorship of Caesar had forced him out of public life, and his personal life was also in disarray.
-In 46, he divorced his wife (with whom he had a marriage of convenience) and married a younger woman.
-This marriage ended in less than a year, in part because of his grief over the death in childbirth of his daughter.)
-He decided that since he was unable to serve the public through politics, he would serve through education by writing philosophy in Latin.
-His writing is primary source for much of the thought of the Hellenistic philosophers.
+The dictatorship of Caesar had forced him out of public life, and his personal life was also in disarray.
+(In 46 BCE, he divorced his wife (with whom he had a marriage of convenience) and married a younger woman.
+This marriage ended in less than a year, in part because of his grief over the death in childbirth of his daughter from his first marriage.)
+Cicero decided that since he was unable to serve the public through politics, he would serve through education by setting out Greek philosophy in his native Latin.
+His writing is a primary source for much of the thought of the Hellenistic philosophers.
 "Whereas the ancients claimed the passions (perturbationes) are natural and have nothing to do with reason, and whereas they located desire in one part of the soul, and reason in another, Zeno would not agree with that.
 He thought that these commotions were equally voluntary and arose from a judgment which was a matter of mere opinion..."
 (Cicero, Academica I.39).

 The Stoic Theory of Impressions

 The Stoics developed their theory of “impressions” (φαντασίαι) to clarify what they understood as the Socratic idea that motivation has its basis in reason because it stems from beliefs (knowledge or opinion) about what is good and what is bad.